-There is no law which says you have to pay an employee who can’t get to work due to travel disruption or adverse weather conditions.
-Of course, it may say in their employment contract that they will be paid under these circumstances, in which case you must honour this.
+There is no law which says that an employer must pay an employee who can’t get to work due to travel disruption or adverse weather conditions.
+Of course, it may state in their employment contract that they will be paid under these circumstances, in which case employers must honour this.

 While it is legal not to pay staff who are unable to get into work (subject to what is written within their contract), it is usually best to be flexible in these situations and consider in each case whether or not to pay employees in these circumstances.

-Bad weather is an obstacle which is outside of anyone’s control and it is inadvisable to create incentives for employees to risk their safety attempting to get to work in poor conditions.
+Bad weather is an obstacle which is outside of anyone’s control and it is inadvisable for employers to create incentives for employees to risk their safety attempting to get to work in poor conditions.

 This type of leave does not have to be paid, although an employer may choose to have a different policy.

-If disciplinary issues arise due to an employee being unable to get to work (for example, if it is part of a similar pattern of non-attendance or you suspect they simply chose not to come in), it is important to follow a fair procedure when tackling the issue, as you would with any disciplinary matter.
+If disciplinary issues arise due to an employee being unable to get to work (for example, if it is part of a similar pattern of non-attendance or you suspect they simply chose not to come in), it is important that employers follow a fair procedure when tackling the issue, as they would with any disciplinary matter.

 If the office is closed

-If you have closed the office because it is inaccessible, or not enough staff are able to make it in, you should usually still pay employees for that day.
+If your employer has closed the office because it is inaccessible, or not enough staff are able to make it in, they should usually still pay employees for that day.

 Withholding pay when employees are unable to work through no fault of their own could be an unauthorised deduction from wages or a serious breach of their contract of employment.
-In those circumstances, your employees may be able to bring a legal claim against you for non-payment of the wages and any losses.
+In those circumstances, employees may be able to bring a legal claim against the company for non-payment of the wages and any losses.

-Some employment contracts do however contain a temporary ‘lay-off’ clause – if this is the case, you can refuse to pay full pay to employees for a limited time and for days when the workplace is not open.
+Some employment contracts do however contain a temporary ‘lay-off’ clause - if this is the case, employers can refuse to pay full-pay to employees for a limited time and for days when the workplace is not open.

-As travel disruption is likely to occur reliably year after year, it is recommended that you put a policy in place covering what is expected of employees if the weather prevents them from getting to work and at relevant times of year dust off the policy and remind employees of what it contains.
+As travel disruption is likely to occur reliably year after year, it is recommended that employers put a policy in place covering what is expected of employees if the weather prevents them from getting to work and at relevant times of year dust-off the policy and remind employees of what it contains.
 This will ensure that there is no confusion regarding non-attendance and how it will be treated during bad weather.

-If your business suffers particularly from widespread travel issues or is particularly exposed in poor weather conditions you may wish to consider a policy of allowing working from home or other off-site alternatives if the nature of the work allows it.
+If a business suffers particularly from widespread travel issues or is particularly exposed in poor weather conditions they may wish to consider a policy of allowing working from home or other off-site alternatives if the nature of the work allows it.